Military Spouse Portable Careers That Survive PCS

 UX Design

-UX (user experience) design is probably the most underutilized option in this space.
 Entry-level UX designers earn between $58,000 and $75,000 annually according to Bureau of Labor Statistics and Glassdoor data from 2024.
-Mid-level designers with three to five years of experience and a solid portfolio hit $85,000 to $110,000.
-Senior UX designers at companies like Salesforce, Adobe, and government contractors regularly earn $120,000 to $145,000 fully remote.
+Mid-level designers with three to five years of experience and a real portfolio hit $85,000 to $110,000.
+Senior UX designers at companies like Salesforce, Adobe, and government contractors regularly earn $120,000 to $145,000 — fully remote.

 Software Quality Assurance